r3kapig/writeup/20211111-n1ctf-web/README.md

 ...
 ```

-We succeeded to get first blood on this challenge.
+We succeeded to get the first blood on this challenge.
 Nice!

 <img src=//harold.kim/static/blog/n1ctf-web-7.jpg>